apace100/origins-docs/docs/types/biome_condition_types/temperature.md

     }
 }
 ```

-This example checks if the biome the player is currently in has a temperature of 2 or more. (e.g: `minecraft:badlands`, `minecraft:desert`, etc.)
+This example will check if the biome the entity is currently in has a temperature of 2 or more. (e.g: `minecraft:badlands`, `minecraft:desert`, etc.)